jeanmathieupotvin/transltr/tests/testthat/_snaps/class-location.md

       format(location(), "error")
     Condition
       Error:
-      ! 'how' must be equal to long, or short.
+      ! 'how' must be equal to 'long', or 'short'.

 # .format_short_location() throws an error if multiple ranges must be printed